X

 Advantages of AI storage management

-AI-driven storage management removes much of the complexity and manual tasks of traditional storage resource management.
+AI-driven storage management removes much of the complexity and manual tasks associated with traditional storage resource management.
 Benefits include automated provisioning, intelligent data tiering and workload optimization.
 Dedicated storage personnel can spend less time monitoring and managing systems as a result.
-AIOps can be a big help for MSPs because it enables them to remotely manage many customers' storage.
+AIOps can be a big help for MSPs because it enables them to manage many customers' storage remotely.

 By predicting future events based on current usage patterns, management systems can prevent problems that users may not otherwise anticipate.
-They also can advise users to add storage capacity and compute resources and complete other upgrades before performance becomes a problem.
-Users can configure the applications to automatically take action to prevent device failures or performance degradation, although IT shops may prefer to simply receive recommendations and then make those changes themselves.
+They can also advise users to add storage capacity and compute resources and complete other upgrades before performance becomes a problem.
+Users can configure the applications to automatically take action to prevent device failures or performance degradation, although IT shops might prefer to receive recommendations and then make those changes themselves.

 Challenges of AI storage management

 One issue with AI storage management systems is that they are often proprietary and usually work with only one vendor's products.
-For example, if an organization has a SAN from one vendor, another vendor's AI storage management system may not be compatible with it.
+While some third-party integrations might be possible, if an organization has a SAN from one vendor, another vendor's AI storage management system probably will not be compatible with it.

-Another issue is the collection and analysis of data create more data -- a case of storage management creating a need for more storage.
+Another issue is that data collection and analysis generate more data -- a case of storage management creating a need for more storage.
 Over time, organizations must decide which data to safely discard.

 Not all organizations can allow third parties to connect to their data centers.
 So-called dark sites cannot use SaaS-based analytics that collect and store data in public clouds or at the vendor's site.
 Vendors can use analytics software on local servers so the telemetry data doesn't travel, but these users lose some benefit of the analytics when their data isn't compared to that of their peers.